 I caught up to Roadkill, Kate, Shades, and Wizard.
 I hiked with them for a bit, then carried on alone when they stopped for a break at the first shelter.
-Given my late start and planned distance, I knew I needed to be moving.
-I would be taking a lot of breaks at some of the scenic attractions.
+Given my later start and planned distance, I knew I needed to be moving.
+I’d be taking a lot of breaks at some of the scenic attractions.

 I got to McAfee Knob around 2 pm, just in time for the fog to have cleared.
 The views were actually quite good.
 I was also surprised to find the place deserted.
 I had it all to myself for a bit, until a day hiker arrived.
 He was nice and quiet too.
 We both watched 2 towhees peck about for awhile and I took lots of pictures.
 But something about the rocks seemed off from what I’d seen in all the pictures.
 Then I realized I was in the wrong spot altogether.

 Finally I found the correct rocks and took more ‘contemplative hiker’ pictures.
 It’s a classic look, probably the most photographed spot on the AT.
 It’s definitely Insta -famous.
 There’s a relatively short (couple miles) side trail that leads up so almost anyone can visit.
 I was just glad to be visiting on a weekday when the weather wasn’t ideal.
 In fact, I heard some thunder and then it started raining…just lightly, the kind that’s pleasant.

 I kept moving along more ridges the rest of the day.
 Things really quieted down after the knob.
 I saw more cows than people once I started passing through some fields.
 I made it to a road leading to a farm hostel just in time for dinner.
 It was a donation-based, no-frills kind of place, occupying what used to be a large garage.
 It was filled with old sofas and recliners…like a flop house just for hikers.
 I really liked the rustic and laid-back vibe.